Aritra091/Symphonia/README.md

-# MusicBeats
+# Symphonia

-This is a Music Website made with Python Django Framework.
+This is a Music Website built with Python Django Framework.